Bruce Smathers: Political career

 Smathers began his political career in 1972, when he was elected to the Florida Senate from the 9th District, representing most of Duval County.
+He had entered an already-crowded primary election field, facing incumbents Bill Beaufort and Lynwood Arnold, after the two were drawn into the same district.
+Smathers advanced to the primary runoff with Arnold, who he went on to defeat.

 In 1974, he was elected Secretary of State.
 Once in office, Smathers reformed election laws, modernized the Division of Corporations, became involved in the "Atocha" treasure dispute, expanded support for cultural affairs, and was best known as leader of the successful effort to preserve Florida's Old Capitol (1845–1978).
 At the time he took office, he was the youngest member of the Florida Cabinet in the twentieth century.

 In July 1978, Smathers resigned to campaign for governor.
 He lost in the Democratic primary to Bob Graham.

 Family and background

 He is the younger son of George Smathers, former Congressman and U.S. Senator for Florida.
 After attending the St. Alban's School, Smathers earned an undergraduate degree in Economics from Yale University (with honors) and a law degree from University of Florida (Florida Blue Key and Florida Law Review).
 A NROTC graduate, Smathers was commissioned as an Ensign in the United States Navy.
 Smathers received assignment to Naval Amphibious Base Coronado and subsequently completed Underwater Demolition Training Replacement Accession (UDTRA) training class 36, now known as BUD/S training.
 Smathers was assigned to Underwater Demolition Team Eleven (UDT-11), served with Naval Special Warfare Pacific, and was a decorated Vietnam War Veteran.
-After his political career, he combined law with lobbying, running family orange and automobile businesses, and became a successful investor serving on various private and charitable boards.

-He presently resides between Jacksonville, Ponte Vedra Beach, and Cordillera, Colorado.
-He and his wife, Susan Gamble, have one son, Bruce, Jr.

 College relations

 Smathers was college roommates with two different members of Congress.
 Smathers roomed with U.S. Senator Bill Nelson during undergraduate studies at Yale University.
-Smathers roomed with Congressman Ander Crenshaw while studying at the University of Florida College of Law.